politic-partner/election-campaign/source/reference/campaign-skills-handbook/module-6-message-development-creating-powerful-and-persuasive-messages-en.md

 :  The narrative was summarized with the catchphrase, "it's the economy, stupid," meaning that no matter what the issue was, nothing was more important than what was going on in the US economy.

 Message
-:  "After 12 years of Republican leadership resulting in social stagnation and economic recession, the American people are ready for a change.
+:  After 12 years of Republican leadership resulting in social stagnation and economic recession, the American people are ready for a change.
    The choice in 1992 is clear: "Change or more of the same?"

 Slogan
-:  "Change, or more of the same?"
+:  Change, or more of the same?

 ### Activity 2: Message
 1. What do you think makes a good campaign message?